How to Boost Search Engine Rankings With Press Releases

 Today, press releases are not only distributed to traditional offline media outlets.
 They are circulated to web-based news sources, bloggers, and major search engines and their corresponding news platforms.
 Examples include Google News and Yahoo!
 News.
 A well written and optimized press release that is distributed through a top newswire can drive a significant amount of instantaneous traffic to your website.
 But how does this increase search engine rankings?

-Assuming you distribute your release through a reputable newswire, such as PR Newswire or Business Wire, you can include links to your website within the release.
+Assuming you distribute your release through a reputable newswire, such as PR Newswire, Business Wire, or eReleases, you can include links to your website within the release.
 For example, if you own an online music store and are selling a new snare drum, you could use "snare drum" as the anchor text, which in turn links to a page on your website specific to that snare drum.
 Better yet, use the exact make and model of the snare drum as the anchor text, such as "Sonor Black Mamba maple snare drum."
 The more targeted the keyword, the higher your conversions will be.
 Plus it is much more realistic to rank for a specific key phrase than a more general term.

 From my experience distributing press releases for clients, it is common to have a single press release syndicated on over 200 different websites.
 With the above snare drum example, that creates over 200 back links to your website that will help you rank for the key phrase"Sonor Black Mamba maple snare drum."